ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 ```
 {: codeblock}

-Lists all the keys that were saved during the set_env process.
-This also allows you to view the environment variables that have been set.
+Displays the saved keys and environment variables from the `set_env` process.

 Example: